-In patients with suspected dementia, neuropsychological testing may be helpful to diagnosis dementia in patients with subtle or atypical findings and to distinguish between the different types of dementias.
+In customers with suspected dementia, neuropsychological testing may be helpful to diagnosis dementia in customers with subtle or atypical findings and to distinguish between the different types of dementias.
 Neuropsychological testing can also determine the extent of the cognitive impairment and establish a baseline.

 Treatment of dementia and Alzheimer disease requires a multidisciplinary and multimodal approach that varies depending on the stage of illness and specific symptoms.
 Adequate education of all caregivers, attention to safety concerns, selection of appropriate environment of care, development and maintenance of daily activity structure, and general health maintenance are important considerations.
-Care should be taken so that patient dignity is preserved, patient limitations are minimized, and patient capabilities are maximized.
+Care should be taken so that customer dignity is preserved, customer limitations are minimized, and customer capabilities are maximized.
 Attention to the needs of the caregivers will assist in assuring these goals.

 Nonpharmacologic management should be employed first.
 Possible contributing causes such as medical illness, unmet physical or psychological needs, environmental conditions, or unsophisticated caregiving should be corrected.
 Psychosocial treatments include various cognition-, behavior-, emotion-, and stimulation-oriented approaches that may have some effect in restoring cognitive deficits, improving mood and socialization, reducing specific behavioral problems such as urinary incontinence and disruptive or aggressive conduct, and improving quality of life.